isc-projects/kea/doc/guide/dhcp4-srv.rst

 3. If the candidate name provided is empty, generate an FQDN using a configurable prefix and suffix.

-4. If the client provided neither option, then no DNS action will be taken.
+4. If the client provided neither option, then take no DNS action.

 These rules can be amended by setting the ``replace-client-name`` parameter, which provides the following modes of behavior: